QuinceyJames/CS2212-PubSubServer/README.md

 An entity that denotes an abstraction of a communication medium.
 It maintains a list of subscribers, and a queue of events.
 Once an event is added to the queue, the channel notifies its subscribers.
 There may be more than one channels in the system.
 ### Event:
 An entity that denotes a piece of information posted on a channel.
 An event has an event ID, a reference to its publisher, and a payload which is an EventMessage object.
 The EventMessage has a header and a body.

+## Java-doc
+The Java-doc generated for this project can be viewed here: https://quinceyjames.github.io/CS2212-PubSubServer/